 You can use Splunk software to monitor queries, especially queries that are new for certain users or peer groups.
 You can also monitor downloads of records and files, and set up searches to alert you to other high-risk events.

-- New high-risk event types for a Salesforce cloud user
+- New high-risk event types for a Salesforce cloud user.
+First-time seen events, specifically high-risk types, can indicate unauthorized, non-compliant, and potentially malicious behavior.

-- Spike in downloaded documents per user on Salesforce cloud
+- Spike in downloaded documents per user on Salesforce cloud.
+A sudden, high-volume increase in downloaded documents can indicate unauthorized, non-compliant, and potentially malicious behavior.

-To maximize their benefit, the how-to articles linked in the previous section likely need to tie into existing processes at your organization or become new standard processes.
+To maximize their benefit, the searches above likely need to tie into existing processes at your organization or become new standard processes.
 These processes commonly impact success with this use case:

 - Compliance office processes